Two distinct strands, but with a common thread.

 "After years of close involvement with national arts organisations, helping to promote the work of other artists in my adopted country, I decided it was time to follow my dream.
 In 2006, my husband Ross and I bought and began restoring a derelict 10-acre croft (small farm) on the coast in the North-West of Scotland.

-Today, I work primarily from my studio up here in this special place by the sea, in the old stone barn, which has been brought back to life as an endlessly inspiring work-space."
+Today, I work primarily from my studio up here in this magical place by the sea, in the old stone barn, which has been brought back to life as an endlessly inspiring work-space."

 Born in Canada, Alison began her studies there before continuing in France and Britain.
 In 1982, she came to Scotland to undertake postgraduate studies at Edinburgh College of Art, and has made Scotland her home.